|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (7) government intranet content and service development.

-(c) "Government unit" means a state department, agency, commission, council, board, task force, or committee; a constitutional office; a court entity; the Minnesota State Colleges and Universities; a county, statutory or home rule charter city, or town; a school district; a special district; or any other board, commission, district, or authority created under law, local ordinance, or charter provision.
+(c) Government unit.
+"Government unit" means a state department, agency, commission, council, board, task force, or committee; a constitutional office; a court entity; the Minnesota State Colleges and Universities; a county, statutory or home rule charter city, or town; a school district; a special district; or any other board, commission, district, or authority created under law, local ordinance, or charter provision.

 The office shall establish "North Star" as the state's comprehensive government online information service.
 North Star is the state's governmental framework for coordinating and collaborating in providing online government information and services.
 Government agencies that provide electronic access to government information are requested to make available to North Star their most frequently requested public data.